macejiko/dcov/README.md

 ./local_coverage.sh
 ```

 Coverage will be in `coverage/` dir.
-HTML will be there as well
+HTML report will be there as well

 ## Docker